Alice Everett: Career in astronomy

 The UK Civil Service rules that applied at the Royal Observatory, Greenwich made the employment of women very difficult.
-However, in 1890 the Astronomer Royal William Christie was interested in employing the highly educated women that began graduating from English universities and he got round the regulation by paying women as supernumerary computers and not putting them on the permanent payroll.
+However, in 1890 William Christie, the Astronomer Royal, was interested in employing some of the highly educated women that began graduating from English universities.
+He got round the regulation by paying women as supernumerary computers and not putting them on the permanent payroll.
 He employed four women, not as supernumerary computers but as second assistants who undertook both observations and computing.
 Among others he hired Everett, who became the first woman to work for the Royal Observatory, Greenwich when she began working in January 1890.
-At Greenwich, Everett was assigned to work in the Astrographic Department, contributing to the international Carte du Ciel project.
+At Greenwich, Everett was assigned to work in the Astrographic Department, contributing to the international Carte du Ciel star mapping project.
 In addition to her work as a computer, Everett was trained to use the Observatory's new astrographic telescope (installed in 1890) to take the photographs.
 Everett's job also involved measuring the plates, calculating the co-ordinates of the stars, and reducing the data for the catalogue.
 During this time, Everett also made observations for the Transit Department with the Prime-Meridian-defining Airy Transit Circle.

-In 1891 Everett persuaded her friend Annie Russell to apply to work at the Royal Observatory and in September she began work at the observatory.
-Russell had attended Girton College with Everett and the two had sat and passed the difficult Tripos examination together.
+In 1891 Everett persuaded her friend Annie Russell to apply to work at the Royal Observatory and in September Russell began work at the observatory.
+She had attended Girton College with Everett and the two had sat and passed the difficult Tripos examination together.
 In 1892 Everett, Russell and Elizabeth Brown tried to get elected for fellowship at the Royal Astronomical Society.
 None of the women was admitted, because all fell short of the required votes.
 Similarly, the nomination of Isis Pogson had been rejected in 1886.
 So instead they joined and actively contributed to the amateur British Astronomical Association (BAA).
 Everett would publish her work in the BAA's Journal, The Observatory, Monthly Notices of the Royal Astronomical Society and elsewhere.